-Mr. Zviad Koridze, is a journalist by profession.
-Since 2014 he is the Chair of the Pardon Commission under the President of Georgia and the Producer and Anchor at Studio Re.
+Mr. Zviad Koridze is a Consultant at the Adjara TV and radio of the Public Broadcaster.
+He is a journalist by profession.
+Since 2014 he was the Chair of the Pardon Commission under the President of Georgia and the Producer and Anchor at Studio Re.
 From 2011 until 2013 he was a Board Member of the Georgian Charter of Journalistic Ethics.
 From 2011 until 2012 he also acted as the Chairman of the Charter.
 Zviad Koridze also worked as the Executive Board Member of Open Society – Georgia Foundation.

 Since 2005 he has been actively engaged in journalistic work at the following radio and TV stations: Radio Ucnobi – Anchor; Rustavi 2 – Chief Producer of the weekly program P.S. and Head of the News Team; TV Company Mze – Producer; Georgian Public Broadcaster – Editor in Chief of the news program Moambe; TV Imedia – Director of News Programs; Channel 9 – Head of the News Department; Radio Sakartvelo – Anchor and Journalist of the program Rush Hour.

 Mr. Koridze is also the author of numerous studies on media in Georgia, including: Media Coverage of Child-Related Issues in Georgia (in 2008 for UNICEF); Media and Democracy in Georgia 2003-2008 (for Konrad-Adenauer-Stiftung Regional Program South Caucasus); Problems of Regional Media in Georgia; and Corruption in Georgian Media.

 Since 2004, Mr. Koridze is giving lectures in various educational institutions.
 Currently, he is teaching Journalism Ethics and Writing at Caucasus Media School, Caucasus University.